markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 <!-- Device-Profile-{SSID}-WlanXml-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
-The profile XML must be escaped, as shown in the examples below.
+The profile XML must be escaped, as shown in the following examples.

 If it exists in the blob, the **keyType** and **protected** elements must come before **keyMaterial**, as shown in the example in [WPA2-Personal Profile Sample](/windows/win32/nativewifi/wpa2-personal-profile-sample).